JelenaFr/mugloar-solver/README.md

-# Mugloar Solver - Automatic bot for the game "Dragons of Mugloar""
+# Mugloar Solver - Automatic bot for the game "Dragons of Mugloar"

 ## Description
 This project implements a bot that automatically completes quests, analyzes risks, buys items in the store and manages a strategy to achieve the maximum score.